Rolwaling and Lapche valley

 Trekking Peaks of Rolwaling, Gaurishankar Region

-Rolwaling valley offers an opportunity for mountaineers who want to experience some difficult and challenging climbing routes.
+Rolwaling Valley offers an opportunity for mountaineers who want to experience some difficult and challenging climbing routes.
 Shipton was the first person who explored the upper Rolwaling area in 1951.
-But at that time no one has climbed peaks in this area.
-After a year of Shipton’s visit, W.H Murray’s team summited Ramdung Go peak in 1952.
-There are numbers of peaks that are lured by many serious mountaineers.
+But at that time, no one had climbed peaks in this area.
+After a year of Shipton’s visit, W.H.
+Murray’s team summited Ramdung Go peak in 1952.
+There are a number of peaks that are alluring to many serious mountaineers.
 This region of the Gaurishankar area doesn’t lack fine mountain vistas.

 1. Ramdung and Yalung Ri Peak Climbing

-Ramdung and Yalung Ri lies on the same routes that lie south of Na village in Upper Rolwaling valley.
-Ramdung Go (5925m) is a trekking peak that offers a stunning panoramic view of mountain ranges from Everest to Langtang and also a splendid view of Gauri Sankar and Menlungtse.
-Ramdung Peak required technical support somehow depending on the snow level and condition of the route whereas Yalung Ri is more like a La pass which doesn’t need that much technical support.
+Ramdung and Yalung Ri lie on the same routes that lie south of Na village in the Upper Rolwaling valley.
+Ramdung Go (5925 m) is a trekking peak that offers a stunning panoramic view of mountain ranges from Everest to Langtang and also a splendid view of Gauri Sankar and Menlungtse.
+Ramdung Peak requires technical support somehow, depending on the snow level and condition of the route, whereas Yalung Ri is more like a La pass, which doesn’t need that much technical support.
 The best season to climb the Ramdung Go peak is from early October to late November.

 Facts of Ramdung Peak Climbing